letswritetw/en-letswrite-tw/content/google-excel-db/index.md

 ---
-title: 'How to use Google Sheets as a database'
+title: "How to use Google Sheets as a database"
-date: '2019-08-22T20:26:54+00:00'
+date: "2019-08-22T20:26:54+08:00"
-summary: 'In this article, I will write how to use Google Sheets as a database, and I will create a simple member list page to demonstrate.'
+summary: "In this article, I will write how to use Google Sheets as a database, and I will create a simple member list page to demonstrate."
 cover: google-excel-db.jpg
 categories:
   - google